 Walker, Peter, Karen Hein, Catherine Russ, Greg Bertleff, Dan Casperzs.
 2010. „A Blueprint for Professionalizing Humanitarian Assistance“.
 Health Affairs 29/12: 2223-2230.

 Weiss, Thomas G. 2013.
 Humanitarian Business.
-Cambridge and Malden: Polity Press.
+Cambridge: Polity Press.